 I hated The Force Awakens.
-Hated with a capital “H.” In terms of kicking off the return to the Star Wars universe, I felt that JJ Abrams had failed in … Continue reading My Review of Rogue One: A Star Wars Story (2016)
+Hated with a capital “H.” In terms of kicking off the return to the Star Wars universe, I felt that JJ Abrams had failed in … Continue reading Review: Rogue One: A Star Wars Story (2016) – A Hapless, But Honourable Prequel

 What a week!
 What… A… Week….
 Man, it was super hard at some points, but I managed to push through all the obstacles in my way and do something I’ve … Continue reading Wow!
 Shot my first film, won 2 awards, shortlisted for a £15,000 grant and lost my virginity!

-I often get infuriated by people that say writing a good female character is easy, because all you have to do is write a good male character and then change the … Continue reading My Review of The Edge of Seventeen (2016)
+I often get infuriated by people that say writing a good female character is easy, because all you have to do is write a good male character and then change the … Continue reading Review: The Edge of Seventeen (2016) – A Hilarious Insight Into Teenage Trials And Tribulations

 The Home Alone movies are a strange bunch aren’t they?
 The ultimate example of parental abandonment and how the system is totally okay with not prosecuting rich white people!
 I … Continue reading If I Could Write… Home Alone!

 Do you know who the highest earning dead celebrity of 2016 is?
 It’s Michael Jackson.
 He’s earned around $825 million, most of it coming from the sale of the Beatles … Continue reading Will some actors ever be allowed to die, or are they doomed to live forever?

 Let’s be honest, body swap films generally tend to be fairly similar.
-Two people (either opposite genders or older/younger) swap bodies, a couple of humourous situations follow, then everything goes … Continue reading My Review of Your Name (2016)
+Two people (either opposite genders or older/younger) swap bodies, a couple of humourous situations follow, then everything goes … Continue reading Review: Your Name (2016) – A Terrific Coming-of-Age Time-Travelling Tale

 2016 has been an interesting year as it has allowed me to watch several portrayals about the issue of autism.
 Ranging from the more realistic X/Y and Jack of the … Continue reading Review: Life, Animated (2016) – A Love Letter To Disney